 8.1 The Threats Of BYOD

 The bring-your-own-device (BYOD) trend, where employees bring their own personal mobile devices to work and use them for work purposes, has created new security challenges for organizations.
 In a BYOD scenario, the organization has limited control over the security of the device and its contents, and may be vulnerable to data breaches, theft of sensitive information, and malware attacks.
 Additionally, the use of personal devices for work purposes may also raise privacy concerns for employees.
-To mitigate the security risks posed by BYOD, organizations can implement the following strategies (Tejinder S. Randhawa 2022).
-There exist different approaches of BYOD methods [Boon 2015]:
+To mitigate the security risks posed by BYOD, organizations can implement the following strategies [Randhawa 2022].
+There are various BYOD approaches [Boon 2015]:

-Full BYOD where employees can use their own mobile devices (smartphone, tablet, laptop) for work without any restrictions in application used or operating system.
-While this provides the highest flexibility it provides the highest possible security threats.
+Full BYOD, where employees can use their own mobile devices (smartphone, tablet, laptop) for work without any restrictions in application used or operating system.
+While this provides the highest flexibility, it provides the greatest possible security threats.

-Choose Your Own Device (CYOD) where employees can choose between a range of company-approved mobile devices that are configured with specific security settings.
+Choose your own device (CYOD), where employees can choose between a range of company-approved mobile devices that are configured with specific security settings.

-App-based BYOD where users can access work-related resources (network and data) via specific apps.
+App-based BYOD, where users can access work-related resources (network and data) via specific apps.
 This is a highly secure approach as data resides in the network and all the interactions are done via highly secure links (e.g., VPN, IPsec).

-In technology most of the things are tradeoffs.
+In technology most things are tradeoffs.
 Higher flexibility for employees to use their own mobile devices comes with higher risks of security attacks.
 The possible threats of BYOD can be summarized as follows [Zambrano 2018]:

-Advanced Persistent threat (ATP) is an advanced targeted cyber-attack that tries to detect vulnerabilities of employee-owned device over a long period of time to access company network and/or data.
+Advanced persistent threat (ATP) is an advanced targeted cyber-attack that tries to detect vulnerabilities in an employee-owned device over a long period of time to access company network and/or data.

-Malware exploit BYOD vulnerabilities to steal confidential information over companies and employees.
-In cases where companies do not fully control the security policies of BYOD, malware can easily spread over the devices of the employees.
-Diversity of devices, lack of full control, phishing attacks and possible unvetted apps pose a high challenge on security of BYOD.
+Malware exploits BYOD vulnerabilities to steal confidential information of companies and employees.
+In cases where companies do not fully control the security policies of BYOD, malware can easily spread between the devices of the employees.
+Diversity of devices, lack of full control, phishing attacks, and possible unvetted apps pose a major challenge to the security of BYOD.

 Theft or loss of mobile devices is another challenge for corporate security.
-Since employees can take their own mobile devices anywhere, and such devices contain personal and corporate data, attackers can come to physical access of the corporate network and data via a stolen device.
+Since employees can take their own mobile devices anywhere, and such devices contain personal and corporate data, attackers can gain physical access to the corporate network and data via a stolen device.
 One approach to protect against stolen devices is the ability to erase sensitive data remotely.

 8.1.1 Mobile Device Management System

-An organization or an enterprise, in addition to protecting its network, should protect its workers mobile devices (smart phones, laptops, tablets).
-Mobile Device Management (MDM) system is a software solution that is being utilized by organizations to control functionalities of mobile devices, in order to prevent any sensitive data leakage by a misused or a lost device [Rhee 2012].
+An organization or an enterprise, in addition to protecting its network, should protect its workers’ mobile devices (smart phones, laptops, tablets).
+A mobile device management (MDM) system is a software solution that is utilized by organizations to control functionalities of mobile devices, in order to prevent any sensitive data leakage by a misused or a lost device [Rhee 2012].

-The MDM is composed of two main components: the MDM mobile application or MDM agent and MDM server [Batool 2020].
-The MDM application is installed in the mobile device while the MDM server is typically hosted on the cloud or on-premises of the organization.
-IT administrator of the organizations interacts with MDM server via MDM console unit to enforce policies and restrictions.
-Further on, based on the security level of the device, certain policies and restrictions are applied from MDM server to MDM agent.
-MDM is used to manage devices that are company-owned or employee-owned.
+The MDM is composed of two main components: the MDM mobile application or MDM agent and the MDM server [Batool 2020].
+The MDM application is installed on the mobile device, while the MDM server is typically hosted in the cloud or on the premises of the organization.
+The IT administrator of the organization interacts with the MDM server via an MDM console unit to enforce policies and restrictions.
+Further, based on the security level of the device, certain policies and restrictions are applied from the MDM server to the MDM agents.
+MDM can be used to manage devices that are company-owned or employee-owned.

-Form the functional perspective MDM includes [Rhee 2012]:
+Form a functional perspective, MDM includes [Rhee 2012]

 Device enrollment: This involves registering the mobile device with the MDM server and installing the client application.